 Our network of material testing labs regularly provides ICP-OES testing services for contaminants detection, trace elements analysis in high-purity materials.

-A single element scan for materials starts at $300/sample.
+Inductively coupled plasma-optical emission spectroscopy (ICP-OES) single element scan for materials starts at $300/sample.

-ICP-OES is used for the rapid detection and quantification of most elements except halogens and radioactive elements.
+Inductively coupled plasma-optical emission spectroscopy (ICP-OES) is used for the rapid detection and quantification of most elements except halogens and radioactive elements.